MattHodge/matthodge.github.io/_posts/2020-10-19-vscode-second-brain.md

 **Features:**

-  - Enables using the `> Paste Image` in the command pallet to paste into the markdown document from clipboard.
+  - Enables using `> Paste Image` in the command pallet to paste into the markdown document from clipboard.
 The image is then saved to the file system.

 **Recommended Settings:**